gregoryguillou/terraform-api/docs/CONTRIBUTING.md

   [contact m from github](https://github.com/gregoryguillou).
 - Fork the project and create pull-request to correct or enrich the documentation, examples, drawings or whatever you want
-- Review and comment the code, provide development ideas. `Lineup` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...
+- Review and comment the code, provide development ideas. `Deck` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...